sPHENIX-Collaboration/Singularity/README.md

 ./updatebuild.sh
 ```

-This macro download the current release of sPHENIX Singularity container and nightly build libs.
+This macro download the current release of sPHENIX/EIC-sPHENIX Singularity container and nightly build libs.
 The total download size is about 5 GB  and decompressed disk usage is about 10 GB.
 Two build versions are supported with default as the `new` build, as well as the `root5` build with `./updatebuild.sh --build=root5`.

 4. Start the container with